jgreene100/Ast207/book/docs/intro_python/getting_started.md

 Don\'t worry about the details for now --- let\'s just run it and see what happens.
 Hopefully you will get a beautiful plot!

+## Homework
+1. Set up your Python environment, either on Google Colab, or on your own laptop.
+If you are working on your local machine, please make sure you can run a Jupyter notebook.
+If you are working on Google Colab, please make sure you can open a notebook and run the code.
+2. Familiarize yourself with the Jupyter notebook interface.
+Try running some code, writing some text, and inserting a figure in a Markdown cell.
+3. Run the test program above and make sure you get a plot.
+If you encounter any errors, please let us know.
+4. Download the notebook as `.ipynb` and print it as a PDF.
+Submit both files through Canvas.